Amazon In-Stock Alerts: Never Miss a Restock

 For high-demand products (new console launches, limited drops), set the check frequency to every 15-30 minutes.
 For less urgent items, hourly checks are usually sufficient.

-Keep in mind that checking too frequently may result in Amazon showing a CAPTCHA page.
-Every 15-30 minutes is a good balance between speed and reliability.
+Every 15-30 minutes is a good balance between speed and courtesy to the site.

 Step 4: Configure Alerts